tbrunz/installer_scripts/README.md

 This script can edit the Pharo application scripts in both directions, to add the `env` prefix or remove it, depending on the option switch included on the command line.
 There are no side-effects if the same command is issued multiple times in a row.
 Each edit will create a backup file, with a name extension appended that reflects the script version backed up.
 Restoring a backup must be done manually.

+If run in a Pharo application directory (such as `pharolauncher`), this script will edit the Pharo scripts in just that directory.
+If run in a directory that contains one or more Pharo app directories, it will search for and edit the scripts in each of them.
+(If neither situation is met, it will complain, and will also complain if expected Pharo bash scripts aren't found.)

 As is typical with my scripts (and most bash scripts), adding the `-h` switch (or `--help`) will show the usage prompt, as will entering the command with no arguments.